 As a vaping first-timer, you’re likely to find it hard joggling around some of the vaping terminologies – vape coils, coils, atomizer heads, atomizers, and many more.
 Different words are used to achieve one thing but are very much important to your overall vaping experience.
 So, to begin with, what are vape coils?

 Vape coils are that part of vape devices that are wire-wrapped and kept spiral inside the wicking material of your vape device.
-The coils are concerned with heating up the e-liquid in your vapes and turning them to vapor.
+The coils are concerned with heating up the capacity in your vapes and turning them to vapor.

 Coils’ wires are produced from a variety of conductive materials that can resist heat and are largely stainless steel.

 The three parts of an atomizer head comprise the main body, coil, and wicking material.

 The main body is directly attached to the vaper’s tank base.
 It provides support to all the components of the atomizer head and also gives the coil electrical contact.

 The wicking material is an absorbent often in the form of a silica rope or natural cotton located within the atomizer head and inserted through the coil or surrounds it.

 As earlier stated, the coil is responsible for converting the energy to heat, and then turns capacity saturate around the wicking material to vapor.

 Check this collection of the best vape mods.

 Atomizer heads which are responsible for producing heat energy in the device, have electrical resistance values measured in ohms.
 The volume of electrical resistance required will determine the ‘ohm’ of your atomizer head.